PxlSyl/tailwind-nextjs-starter-blog-i18n/README.md

 }
 /* Add or modify the title here depending on the chosen languages: */ export const maintitle: Metadata = {
-   in: 'Next.js i18n Starter Blog',
+   en: 'Next.js i18n Starter Blog',
   fr: 'Starter Blog Next.js i18n',
 }
 /* Add or modify the description here depending on the chosen languages: */